banramlo/banramlo.github.io/_posts/2021-04-17-Approximation algorithm(11).md

 Now, let's define connectivity requirments $r_{ij} \in \mathbb{Z}^{+} \cup \\{0\\}$ for all pairs of vertices $i,j \in V$, where $i \neq j$.
 Then problem is a find a minimum cost set of edges $F \subset E$ such that $G' = (V,F)$ has $r_{ij}$ edge distinct paths to connecting $i$ and $j$.

-Now, we can do a integer programming relaxation over this and it is like follow.
+Now, we can make a integer programming over this and it is like follow.
 "Minimize $\sum\limits_{e \in E} c_e x_e$ such that $\sum\limits_{e \in \delta(S)} x_e \ge \max\limits_{i \in S, j \not\in S} r_{ij}$ $\forall S \subset V$, $x_e \in \\{0,1\\}$" which $\delta(S)$ denotes the set of edges between $S$ and $V - S$.
 Notice that if there is $r_{ij}$ edge distinct paths, we can make flow of value $r_{ij}$ between $i$ and $j$.
 Then, there should be a mincut that corresponding to that flow from the network flow theory.